 One of the most important functions chatbots can perform is guided selling.
-In this section, we’ll take a look at what guided selling is and how you can leverage your chatbots to bring this service to your customers.
+In this section, we’ll take a look at what guided selling is and how you can leverage chatbots to bring this service to your customers.

 What is Guided Selling?

 Guided selling is nothing new.
 If you’ve ever been inside a retail store in a busy shopping mall, you’ll almost certainly have experienced it.
-It’s simply the process by which sales staff help customers through the process of deciding what they want to buy and then help them find it.
+It’s simply the process by which sales reps help customers through the process of deciding what they want to buy and then help them find it.

 Why is Guided Selling Useful?